 - Remove all power cables, ensuring the computer is disconnected from any electricity.

 - Determine the CMOS battery on the motherboard and remove it.

 - Put the casing back together.

 - Start your PC and check if it successfully boots.

 Replace the Corrupted Hive Files with Backups

 When Windows boots, it tries to access some essential registry hive files.
-But if these files are damaged or corrupted, Windows will be unable to access them.
+But if these files are damaged or corrupted, Windows cannot access them.
 As such, we need to replace these files with their backups.

-But since the Windows does not start, you cannot do it using File Explorer.
-You need to get into the Windows Recovery Environment and use the Command Prompt.
+But since Windows does not start, you cannot do it using File Explorer.
+You must get into the Windows Recovery Environment and use the Command Prompt.
 To get into the Windows Recovery Environment, you will need a Windows installation USB or disc, for the same version of Windows is currently installed in the system.